 This orange muffin recipe came out of my love for citrus season and finding ways to use more citrus.
 I wanted a muffin with unmistakable orange flavor, not just a hint, but a burst of it in every bite.

-- Measured zest for consistent flavor: This recipe uses 3 tablespoons of orange zest, which is more than most recipes and ensures bold, consistent citrus flavor in every batch.
-I provide the weight in grams to ensure you have enough.
+- Measured zest for consistent flavor: My recipe uses 3 tablespoons of orange zest, which is more than most recipes and ensures bold, consistent citrus flavor in every batch.
+Though you can eyeball the amount of zest, I provide the weight in grams for accuracy and to ensure you have enough

-- Zesting into sugar boosts aroma and taste: Zesting the oranges directly over the sugar captures the essential oils as they’re released.
+- Zesting into sugar boosts aroma and taste: I've learned from my citrus recipes on this site, that zesting the oranges directly over the sugar captures the essential oils in the zest where most of the flavor is.
 Rubbing the zest into the sugar infuses the sugar with a deeper, more pronounced citrus flavor that carries through the entire muffin.

 Orange Muffins Ingredients